Mukeshpandey0286/eCommerce/README.md

-This is a fully functional eComerce website by Django.
+This is a fully functional eComerce website by Django..

 <h1> Lets!
 Order Something....!</h1>
 <small> Explore New! </small>